kabdelkareem/cxf-hooks/Custom Fault Interceptor/README.md

 # Custom Fault Interceptor
-The best practice of using web services that they must return a predictable response even if it is an exception.
-This project is a showcase to how to overwrite the thrown exception to a predefined custom exception using CXF interceptors.
+The best practice of using a web service that it must always return a predictable response even if it is an exception.
+This project is a showcase to how to overwrite the thrown exception to a predefined custom fault exception using a CXF interceptor.

 ### Project Dependences